yachielab/PRESUME/README.md

 ### Software Dependency

-1. Python3 (newer than 3.7.0) with Biopython module (required) and tqdm module (optional; if you want to visualize a simulation progress)
+1. Python3 (newer than 3.7.0) with Biopython module *required* and tqdm module *optional; if you want to visualize a simulation progress*

 ### Software Installation

 ##### Installation of PRESUME
+Each step of installation takes less than 1 min.

 1. Download PRESUME by